-Sivana Spirit, a yoga lifestyle brand uses tools like Facebook messenger and Octane AI to improve their AOV by 25%.
+Sivana Spirit, a yoga lifestyle brand uses tools like Facebook Messenger and Octane AI to improve its AOV by 25%.
 In just a few weeks, the company was able to get back more abandoned carts than ever.
-The company used messenger marketing and chatbots to reach out to customers to re-engage them around their abandoned purchase.
-Knowing full well about declining open email rates, Sivana Spirit messaged customers directly using chatbots which is a smart move, given that chat-bot message open rates are substantially higher than e-mails.
+The company used Messenger marketing and chatbots to reach out to customers to re-engage them around their abandoned purchase.
+Being only too aware of declining open email rates, Sivana Spirit messaged customers directly using chatbots – which is a smart move, given that chat-bot message open rates are substantially higher than e-mails.

 Test out campaigns

-An A/B testing, also known as a split testing is a method that can be used to allow brands to display multiple variants of a website to visitors and test the performance of each variant.
-This helps brands understand the version which works best.
+An A/B test, also known as a split testing, is a method that can be used to allow brands to display multiple variants of a website to visitors and test the performance of each variant.
+This helps brands understand which of the versions work best.
 There are dozens of tools that you can use to test out campaigns.
 For example, VWO is a leading website personalisation and testing tool which can make light work of A/B testing.
 Other tools that you can consider are Google Optimise, Optimizely, Fresh Relevance and Monetate.